 - Projected Growth Rate: 0%

-Private Detective or Investigator: Private detectives and investigators perform intensive research into the personal, financial, and/or legal issues of a particular individual or organization.
+- Private detectives and investigators perform intensive research into the personal, financial, and/or legal issues of a individual or organization.
 They are adept at conducting research conclusively and confidentially, often for private and/or high-profile clients.
 Advancement in the field requires licensure in most states in the U.S.

 - Median Annual Salary: $48,190